bradley/boxen/README.md

 ###Getting Started

-Before you can setup your machine using Doxen, you'll need to do a couple prelimnary steps.
+Before you can setup your machine using Boxen, you'll need to do a couple prelimnary steps.

 1. Install XCode and the associated developer tools.
 2. Install Homebrew